 D&W reserves the right to refuse any bid and to advance bidding at its discretion.

 The buyer is responsible for reading and assessing the full description of any Lot prior to placing a bid.

 The quantity of units in each Lots is stipulated in the description of the Lot.
-The price estimate and/or current bid shown against any Lot is per unit and excludes GST.
+The price estimate and/or current bid shown against any Lot is per unit and includes GST.
 Lots cannot be divided and the successful bidder must take the Lot as it is offered.
-A Buyer’s Premium of 15% inclusive of GST is applicable to the final sale price of each Lot.
+A Buyer’s Premium of 15% inc GST is applicable to the final sale price of each Lot.

 D&W reserves the right to withdraw any Lot from sale at any time.

 When the auction closes buyers will receive one email confirming all Lots won, containing an invoice to be paid within 7 days.

 The final Lot price is calculated by multiplying the number of bottles in the Lot by the winning unit price.
 A Buyer’s Premium of 15% (including GST) will be added to the hammer price of each Lot.
 Freight charges will be consolidated and calculated based on the total of bottles won and charged to the Buyer as per the D&W Delivery policy.

 All invoices are quoted and must be paid in AUD.
 All prices quoted are inclusive of GST.